 Arquipelago bridges academic design-research inquiry with a contemporary, critical architectural practice.
 We pursue speculative projects, international competitions, and built work that furthers a belief that architecture is an inherently fluid, humanist, and globally-interconnected endeavor.
 Our work centers on experiential synthesis that balances the pragmatic issues of context, program, and economy with client desires and requirements.
-Migration and transition are simultaneously engaged from architectural, geographic, and ecological perspectives.
+Temporality and change are simultaneously engaged from architectural, geographic, and ecological perspectives.

 Arquipelago’s work has been recognized by awards, publications, and exhibitions both nationally and internationally.
 The practice has been awarded by the AIA, Seoul Metropolitan Government-Seoul Public Design Competition, Socio-Design Foundation, IFRAA-AIA, BiciRack Puerto Rico, and the ACSA.
 Arquipelago's projects have been exhibited worldwide at the Tallinn Biennale, Estonian Architecture Museum, Dongdaemun History and Culture Park-Seoul, Center Gallery-New York, Philadelphia Center for Architecture, D Center-Baltimore, Raleigh Urban Design Center, SparkCon-Raleigh, Cleveland State University, Universidad de Monterrey, and elsewhere.
 The practice has been published in various international media sources including AIA Forward, International Journal of the Arts in Society, Design Principles and Practices, and various books by Seoul-based DAMDI Architectural Publishers.

-Arquipelago maintains offices in midtown Manhattan and Houston.
+Arquipelago maintains offices in Manhattan and Syracuse.
 The significant contrast of these two metropolitan environments cultivates an original perspective on the built environment.
 Arquipelago is dedicated to stewarding the creative, intellectual, and professional growth of emerging designers.
 The practice offers its collaborators a flexible work environment, characterized by an entrepreneurial spirit, team work, and cross-disciplinary engagement.
 An experimental design environment allows design teams to cross-pollinate concepts, research, and learning across the studio.
 Camaraderie and collegial support are highly valued, whereby innovation, ambition, and dedication define the studio as an open and non-hierarchical work environment.

 Investigation brings us to solutions, whereby a designed ‘finding process’ fuels unanticipated architectural discoveries.
 We begin with intensive research paired with multi-layered conceptual experimentation.
 Project requirements, site conditions, and client needs are analyzed through multiple filters of inquiry, comparison, and speculation.
 Generative concepts are tested by form-finding, materials research, and iterative modeling using physical and digital media--then evaluated and visualized in a comparative and provocative manner.